Health and Wellness

 What happens if my roommate tests positive?

-• Roommates of students who test positive should consider themselves “close contacts” and should monitor themselves for symptoms as well as wear a high-quality mask for ten (10) days.
+• Roommates of students who test positive should consider themselves “close contacts” and should monitor themselves for symptoms.

 Contact Us or Schedule an Appointment